Cost Effectiveness Analysis

 For further information concerning the cost-effectiveness analysis requirement for PENNVEST projects, contact:

-DEP Regional Office where the project is located, or
+Regional Office where the project is located, or

 Richard A. Wright, P.E.